schroedjan/PoshVenv/README.md

 Leaving the folder will deactivate the venv.

 Search happens recursively from the current directory to the root of the drive.

+## Configuration

+You can configure `PoshVenv` with command line parameters for each call or environment variables globally.
+Parameters take precedence over environment variables.

+### PoshVenv Home

+The home path where virtual environments are stored.
+Defaults to `$env:USERPROFILE/.poshvenv`.

+You can set `$env:POSHVENV_HOME` or pass the `-h|--home` parameter to configurre the home path.

+### Python Binary

+The python binary to use.
+Default to `python`.

+You can set `$env:POSHVENV_PYTHON_BIN` or pass the `-p|--python` parameter to configure the python binary.